atzori/atzori.github.io/projects/swipe/comparative-study/index.md

 ---
-title: SWiPE Searching Wikipedia by Example: Comparative Study
+title: SWiPE Searching Wikipedia by Example, Comparative Study
 layout: bootstrap
 ---

 # A Comparative Study about SWiPE: Searching WikiPedia by Example